-The virus that causes COVID-19 pneumonia and heart inflammation, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has infected about 644,000 people in the United States and killed about 29,000 as of early spring 2020.
+The virus that causes COVID-19 pneumonia and heart inflammation, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), infected about 644,000 people in the United States and killed about 29,000 as of early spring 2020.

 Public health officials worry the pandemic may just be starting to move into some communities.

-But the National Center for Health Statistics, an arm of the U.S. Centers for Disease Control and Prevention, has released a weekly COVID-19 activity report with maps suggesting that the United States might be getting the pandemic under control, and that the country still has a chance to hold overall mortality within relatively normal levels.
+The National Center for Health Statistics, an arm of the U.S. Centers for Disease Control and Prevention, recently released a weekly COVID-19 activity report, including maps showing its spread in the United States in early 2020.

 - The CDC’s weekly flu report is available here.